Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Generation of -MOLR

 \section{Generation of $\mathbf{t}$-MOLR}

 The basic method for our generation routine is quite simple.
 We start with the set of all $1 \times n$ $t$-MOLR and find all possible extensions to $2 \times n$ $t$-MOLR, followed by an isotopy reduction where only one representative for each isotopy class is kept.
 As part of the isotopy reduction, the autotopism group of each representative is also determined and its size stored.
 The extension step is then repeated until the desired number of rows is reached.
-The algorithms and methods used to generate the $t$-MOLR are rather straight-forward extensions of those used in~\cite{triples}.
+The algorithms and methods used to generate the $t$-MOLR are rather straightforward extensions of those used in our previous paper~\cite{triples}.
 They were implemented in C++ and run in a parallelized version on the Kebnekaise and Abisko supercomputers at High Performance Computing Centre North (HPC2N).
 The total run time for all the data in the paper was a few hundred core-years.

-In order to safeguard the correctness of our computational results several steps were taken.
+In order to safeguard the correctness of our computational results, several steps were taken.
 We wrote separate implementations in Mathematica of both the main algorithm and another much simpler method with which we performed an independent generation of the data for smaller sizes, in order to help verify the correctness of the C++ implementation.
-All data has been compared with the known classifications of MOLS and MOLR in the literature, and agrees with them.
+All the data has been compared with the known classifications of MOLS and MOLR in the literature, primarily McKay, Meynert and Myrvold~\cite{MMM} and Egan and Wanless~\cite{WanlessEgan}, and agrees with them.

-The method described was applied directly in order to first generate all $t$-MOLR of a given size when this was possible, and after each generation step we also classified the $t$-MOLR which belonged to one of the following two classes.
+The method described above was applied directly in order to first generate all $t$-MOLR of a given size when this was possible, and after each generation step we also classified the $t$-MOLR which belonged to one of the following two classes.